TheIllusionistMirage/Prattle/README.md

-ChatProgram
+Prattle
 ===========

-A simple chat program written in C++, using SFML.
+Prattle is a simple chat program written in C++, using SFML.

 Currently, console chat is possible.
 A GUI, file transfer facility, multiple friendlist and online statuses will be soon added.